Called to Serve

 In the same way, teachers will be best placed to know how to teach the young people they are familiar with.
 They will have the necessary experience to bring to life the great Sacrament of Confirmation to our young people.

 This will leave the parishes to focus on welcoming those same young people into their communities, which will happen at the Called to Community stage.*N.B.
-Year 8 young people not attending a Catholic School will be invited to sign up for a special day at which they will catch up on the sessions they have missed.
+Year 8 young people not attending a Catholic School are still invited to regsiter here and they will be contacted individually regarding any additional preparation they may have to undertake due to missing this part of the process.